 If you’re wondering how to make $50 a day online, you’ve come to the right place.

 $50 a day may not seem like much.
-But if you can do it day after day after day, it adds up to a decent chunk of change rattling around your pocket.
+But if you can do it day after day, it adds up to a decent chunk of change rattling around your pocket.

-In this guide, you’ll learn 20 of the best ways to make $50 a day online.
+In this guide, you’ll learn 15 of the best ways to make $50 a day online — many of which I’ve used personally to build a six-figure income.

-Some require a little work each day, while others are almost completely passive (after some upfront effort).
+Some require a little work each day, while others are almost completely passive (after the front-loaded effort to build them).

 Either way, you’re bound to find an idea on this list that’ll help boost your bank account.